AlexTheMagnus/hollow-knight-friendly-charm-guide/README.md

 *Hollow Knight* and all related assets are the property of Team Cherry.
 All assets used here are for non-commercial and fan purposes only.

+Embedded video content remains the intellectual property of its respective creators and is used in accordance with YouTube’s embedding functionality and terms of service.
+This project does not claim ownership of any such content.

 If you are a rights holder and have concerns, please contact me and I will address the issue.